 F8 – Delete Item(s)

 Press F8 or D and enter item numbers to delete items from the account history.
 You will be asked to confirm your choices before they are deleted.
 Once deleted, items can not be retrieved.
-Partner keeps a log of which user deleted an item and how that action affected the account’s balance.
+Your PCC system keeps a log of which user deleted an item and how that action affected the account’s balance.
 You can review this log by running the

 dsscan programs.
 Contact PCC for more assistance.